 Providing positive creative artistic and healthy learning, training, career, therapeutic and expressive opportunities for the people of Cornwall.

 WE enrolled the help of Ms Maria Lundin Osvalds to help us document some of our work with young people since being able to re-open post pandemic in 2022, and it is with huge thanks to her, the young people involved and their families, that we are able to publish this content.

 This collaborative project between Maria Lundin Osvalds (as part of her Master’s Degree in Documentary Photography at University at the Arts London) and the charity Cirque du Ciel (CdC), aimed to document how CdC creates social value for kids in rural and coastal Cornwall, and supports their personal, social and creative development.

-CdC is a registered charity that facilitates project work using the Circus Arts for positive personal and social development, in youth, community and social contexts, working with adults and young people from 4 years old and upwards.
+CdC is a registered charity that facilitates project work using the Circus Arts for positive personal and social development, in youth, community and social contexts, working with adults and young people.
 CdC has provisions for youngsters in home education programs, or through after school programs for children attending school, via free elite teen training for those with the potential and the passion, if not the means to pursue a performing arts career.
 CdC also provides adult learning, community hardship support, family friendly sessions, and both on and off site events, productions and workshops.